gaearon/react-hot-loader/getstarted.md

    }
  }
 ```

+> *How it works:* When the HMR runtime receives an updated module, it first checks to see if the module knows how to update itself.
+It then goes up the import/require chain, looking for a parent module that can accept the update.
+The added code allows our root component to accept an update from any child component.

-Note, with no further steps, this enough to hotload changes to React components, but *component state* will not be preserved.
-If you externalize all your state in a state store, like Redux, this might be enough.
+Note that, with no further steps, this is enough to hot reload changes to React components, but their internal component state will not be preserved, since a new copy of the component is mounted, and its state is re-initialized.
+State that is kept externally in a state store, such as Redux, will obviously not be lost.

-#### Step 3/3: Adding React Hot Loader to preserve state
+#### Step 3 (of 3): Adding React Hot Loader to preserve component state

-The final step adds `react-hot-loader` to our project to preserve *component state* across hot loads.
+To preserve *internal component state*, you now need to add `react-hot-loader` to your project.

 1. Install the package:

     ```sh
     $ npm install --save-dev react-hot-loader
     ```
-1. Add the package to your config.
+1. Add the package to your config:

     a.
 If you use Babel, modify your `.babelrc` to ensure it includes at least: